ARSFI/cms-mqtt-broker/README.md

 # CMS MQTT Broker

 A multi-server cluster (2 initially) of MQTT brokers to enable sharing information between Winlink services.
 Providing both TCP and WebSockets endpoints.
+Must run as a Windows service.

 Possibly use MQTTNet library...